RM-Sharma999/Movies-Data-Analysis-and-Correlation/README.md

 Notably, **higher budgets** and **strong audience engagement (votes)** are often linked to greater box office returns.
 However, **critical ratings alone do not guarantee commercial success**—highlighting the importance of balancing quality with strategic marketing and wide reach.

-**Production companies** have a crucial impact on revenue outcomes and shows how **yearly trends** reflect shifting market dynamics.
-These insights can help filmmakers, producers, and analysts in making **data-driven decisions** to improve performance and reduce risk in future projects.
+**Production companies** have a significant impact on revenue outcomes and shows how **yearly trends** reflect shifting market dynamics.
+These insights help filmmakers, producers, and analysts in making **data-driven decisions** to improve performance and reduce risk in future projects.